 Statistical methods

 Retrospective chart review conducted from patients enrolled from 2018-01-01 to 2018-12-31 in hospitals of Northwell Healthcare system.
 Group differences was analyzed using chi square to test the differences.
-Multivariate logistic regression was conducted to compare comorbidities on diagnostics disparity.
+Multivariate logistic regression was conducted to compare comorbidities on diagnostics disparity and mortality.

 Results